TLOL Banner

 Seeing, Hearing, Healing.
 A Story of Following Passions and Finding Wisdom

-I’ve had amazing blessings and opportunities throughout my life to meet and learn from a variety of people in many stages of life.
-The combination of my life experience and my role as a rural family physician has brought me many insights into why people hurt and what they look like when they do.
-I will speak about health equity and a practical approach to trauma healing in primary care.
-If you are looking for ideas to help vulnerable patients this is the session for you!
+Dr. Lana Fehr has had amazing blessings and opportunities throughout her life to meet and learn from a variety of people in many stages of life.
+The combination of her life experiences and role as a rural family physician has brought many insights into why people hurt and what they look like when they do.
+Seeing, Hearing, Healing will speak about health equity and a practical approach to trauma healing in primary care.
+If you are looking for ideas to help vulnerable patients this is the book for you!

 Biography